Matching methods for truncation by death problems: Simulation studies

 \subsubsection{Scenarios}

 To have a fair assessment of the finite-sample performance of the different methods, we considered a variety of scenarios under different number of covariates, stratum models and outcome models.
-Complete specification of all simulation parameters is given in Section C.1 of the Appendix.

 In Scenario A, the always-survivors stratum comprised 50\% of the population.
-In Scenario B, the always-survivors stratum proportion was larger and comprised 75\% of the population.
-In each of these scenarios, we considered the option of relatively high versus relatively low proportion of protected; see Table \ref{Tab:AppSimsPi} in Section C.1 of the Appendix.
-These scenarios were created by choosing different values for the multinomial logistic regression coefficients $\gamma_{0,g}$ and $\bgamma_{g}$, for $g=as,ns$.
-For each stratum, the coefficients $\bgamma_{g}$, $g=as,ns$, were the same for all covariates, and were changed according to the number of covariates $k=3,5,10$ to obtain the desired stratum proportions.
+In Scenario B, the always-survivors stratum comprised 75\% of the population.
+In each of these scenarios, we considered the option of relatively high versus relatively low proportion of protected.
+These scenarios were created by choosing different values for the sequential logistic regression model coefficients $\bgamma_{S(a)}, a=0,1$ (Tables C2 and C3).
+The coefficient values were chosen to obtain the desired stratum proportions.
+We also considered different values for $\xi \in \{0,0.05,0.1,0.2\}$.

-In reality, the functional form of the principal score is unknown to the researchers.
-Therefore, we additionally conducted simulations under misspecification of the principal score model.
-In these scenarios, as an example, the true principal score model included squared and log terms of two of the covariates.
-The proportions of always-survivors were slightly different than before (Table \ref{Tab:AppSimsPi}).
+In reality, the functional forms of the principal score and the outcome models are unknown to the researchers.
+Therefore, we conducted simulations under misspecification of the principal score model and/or the outcome model.
+When misspecified, the true outcome model included squared and exponential terms for two of the covariates, and the true principal score model included such terms and an interaction term of two covariates.